DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 In short - yes!
 This is a key element of the course, as there is a focus on current affairs and you will be expected to keep up with political developments.
 You will be expected to get into the habit of watching/listening to/reading up on the news and take your turn presenting a “Story of the Week” or participating in regular news quizzes.

 Absolutely!
 Debating in the classroom is a key skill which we develop as it really helps you to see both sides of the argument, which is necessary for creating balanced essays.
 However, although there are plenty of opportunities to debate, you will not necessarily be arguing your own viewpoint – this is political science with no room for ranting!
 Tolerance and respect of others' views is also very important in the politics classroom.

-No. Although the first year is mainly focused on British politics, we make comparisons to other countries suh as the British and American constitutions.
+No. Although the first year is mainly focused on British politics, we make comparisons to other countries such as the British and American constitutions.
 The second year is dedicated mostly to the study of either American or global politics.
 If studying American Politics you will focus on the US political system, rights and democracy.

-Yes.
-We invite in a variety of guest speakers in order to enrich students' learning.
+Yes, we invite in a variety of guest speakers in order to enrich students' learning.
 Recent notable speakers include local MPs and a Professor from the University of Oxford.
 We also organise small Q&A sessions where students can quiz their local MP.
 At election time, the College hosts a hustings for local candidates to speak and answer questions.
 Many of our students are also active in the successful Debating Society, where they learn key skills to help them in the classroom and with essay writing.

-Students are asked to indicate their prefered choice towards the end of year one.
+Students are asked to indicate their preferred choice towards the end of year one.
 Having studied politics for a year you will be well placed to understand which pathway better suits your academic interests and further study plans.